digital marketing guide

 - You risk paying for the “merely curious” visitor to arrive at your site.

 Overall, the benefits of search engine advertising do outweigh the risks for most businesses.
 If you find that search engine advertising doesn’t fit with your marketing strategy, consider social media advertising.

 Earlier in this eBook, we countered several objections commonly put forth against social media use by business owners.
 Therefore, you already know that your target demographic is likely frequenting social media.

-Those numbers only reflect American social media consumption, and studies show that the number of active users rises each year.
-As you can deduce, social media advertising is an extremely effective method of getting the word out about your business.
+As you can imagine, social media advertising is an extremely effective method of getting the word out about your business.

-That being said, the average social media user isn’t as attracted to ads as the average search engine user.
+That said, the average social media user isn’t as attracted to ads as the average search engine user.
 These consumers are often tech savvy, and will immediately recognize your advertising efforts.
-They’re also not on social media to shop— they’re there to be social!
+They’re also not on social media to shop – they’re there to be social!

 As you develop your social media advertising strategy, there’s one tenet which should be at the forefront of your mind:

 Social media is social.